-There are two kinds of star projectors:
+There are two basic kinds of star projectors:

 (a) Opto-mechanical star projection systems date back to the 1930's.
 One or two ball-shaped structures containing a complex system of light bulbs, glass plates and lenses is used to project images of the stars onto the planetarium dome.
 Depending upon the quality (and cost) of the projector, the star images can be relatively large and fuzzy, or almost as sharp and brilliant as the real sky.
 Aside from their relatively large size, even the best opto-mechanical star projectors have important limitations, as their fixed star plates cannot show anything save a fixed, unchanging sky.
 Over long periods of time, even the "fixed" stars change their positions; and the Sun, Moon and planets move noticeably over periods ranging from a few hours, to a few decades.
 None of these motions can be directly shown by a traditional star projector.
 Instead, numerous auxiliary projectors are used, mounted inside the projector or at its base, considerably increasing the cost and complexity of the system.
 Additional effects, such as close-ups of planets, nebulae or galaxies, require still more projectors, usually mounted around the periphery of the dome.